winitzki/scall/tutorial/programming_dhall.md

 ```dhall
 λ(t : Type) → λ(stream : { seed : t, step : t → < Cons : { head : a, tail : t } | Nil > }) → ???
 ```

-So, the code may apply `stream.step` to values of type `t`.
+This code sees "seed" values as having an unknown type `t`.
 One value of type `t` is already given as `stream.seed`.
-Other such values can be obtained after calling `stream.step` one or more times.
+Other such values can be obtained by applying `stream.step` to previous "seed" values.

-As we step through the stream, the seed values (of type `t`) are changing but the "step" function always remains the same.
+As we step through the stream, the "seed" values (of type `t`) are changing but the "step" function always remains the same.

 #### Pattern matching on streams

-Consider the tasks of extracting the "head" and the "tail" of a stream.
+Consider the tasks of extracting the head and the tail of a stream.

-The "head" is either empty (if the stream is empty) or a value of type `a`.
+The head is either empty (if the stream is empty) or a value of type `a`.
 We implement a function (`headTailOption`) that applies `stream.step` to `stream.seed` and performs pattern matching on the resulting value of type `< Cons : { head : a, tail : t } | Nil >`.
 If that value is non-empty, the function returns the corresponding values `head` and `tail` wrapped into the type `Optional { head : a, tail : Stream a }`.
 Otherwise the function returns `None` of that type.